choosing the perfect time, location,

 Is there a "good" time to take photos?

-Portrait sessions can take place anytime.
+Engagement sessions can take place anywhere from immediately following a proposal to just a few days before the wedding.
 We’ve found that there isn’t a “good” or “bad” time to take your photos.
-We normally plan sessions based on a particular “look” a you have in mind, spring flowers for example, or based on schedules.
+We normally plan sessions based on a particular “look” a couple has in mind, spring flowers for example, or based on schedules.

-Sessions typically last about an hour — we love to begin sessions about one to two hours before sunset.
+Sessions typically last about an hour and a half and when we can— we love to begin sessions about two hours before sunset.
 We prefer to shoot when the sun is lower in the sky to avoid harsh shadows and bright sun patches.
 The first two hours after sunrise is also an ideal time to shoot.

 We schedule sessions during what we believe will be the best light of the day – which means that it’s super important to be on time.
 If you’re late to an evening session, we could run out of light before we’ve finished shooting and if your session takes place in the morning, the sun gets more harsh as it rises.

-While we shoot most portrait sessions between March and late November, sessions can take place all year.
-Most G and S families choose a season based on the location where they want to shoot.
+While we shoot most engagement sessions between March and late November, sessions can take place all year.
+Most G and S couples choose a season based on the location where they want to shoot.

 A few things to keep in mind during each season: